po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityTwoTemmp.md

   ```

-  * When a variable's value is re-assigned, then the code that is executed after it it will use the new values.
-For example, in this code, the first set of console logs uses the values XXX, XXX, and XXX.
-Then, the variables values are re-assigned.
-As a result, when the console logs are re-used, the values of the variables are now XXX, XXX, XXX.
-So even though the console logs look exactly the same both times they are used in the code, different messages are logged.

 * Open`01-Ins_Script-ConsoleLog\Solved\index.html` in your browser and navigate to the console.

+    * Note that the logs created by using `+` appear as a single message in the console.

-    * Point out that the first set of console logs use the values stored in variables as originally assigned (XXX, XXX, and XXXX).
+    * In the first introduction, the console logs use the values stored in variables as originally assigned (XXX, XXX, and XXXX).

-    * Then, point out that the second set of console logs uses the values (XXX,XXX, XXXX).
+    * Then, point out that the second introduction, the console logs uses the new values  since the variable's values have been re-assigned (XXX,XXX, XXXX)

-    *

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

+    * ☝️ How do you re-assign a new value to a variable?

+    * 🙋 You can re-assign a variable's value by using tha assignment operator `=`.
+You do not need to use `var` since the variable is already declared.

+    * ☝️ How do you console log the value stored in a variable?

+    * 🙋 To access the value stored in a variable, use the variable's name.
+To console log the value, the variable name is placed inside the `()`.

-    * ☝️ How can we use a variable to store a value in our code?
+     * ☝️ How do you think the ability to re-assign values to a variable may be useful in your code?

-    * 🙋 We declare the variable using `var` and assign it a value using `=`

-    * ☝️ What are some advantages to using variables in JavaScript?

-    * 🙋Variables store values and allows more flexibility in your code.
-Since JavaScript variables can easily be assigned new values, it is simple to change the output just by changing the value stored in the variable.
-In our activity, for example, we are able to log new messages to the console by just re-assigning the variables.
+    * 🙋 The ability to re-assign values to variables makes your code more flexible and reusable.
+In the activity we just completed, we were able to log new messages simply by re-assigning the values stored in the variables.

   * ☝️ What can we do if we don't completely understand this?

   * 🙋 We can refer to supplemental material, read the [MDN Web Docs: Storing the Information You Need -- Variables](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables), and stick around for Office Hours to ask for help.